What Is The Most Efficient Pattern To Shovel Snow?

 Dressing in layers is essential when it comes to snow shoveling.
 Start with a moisture-wicking base layer to keep sweat away from your body.
 Layer a insulating mid-layer on top, followed by a waterproof outer layer to protect you from the snow.
 Don’t forget to wear gloves, a warm hat, and thermal socks to keep your extremities warm.

-See also Can An Electric Snow Blower Handle Heavy Snow?
+See also Will A Snow Blower Work On Heavy Wet Snow?

 When it comes to footwear, opt for insulated and waterproof boots with good traction.
 This will help prevent slips and falls on slippery surfaces.
 It’s also a good idea to wear high-visibility clothing or a reflective vest to ensure you are visible to passing vehicles.